SrishtiPyasi/echo360-bulk-downloader/README.md

 # echo360-bulk-downloader
 Taken from Bharat's original extension [here](https://github.com/bmiddha/echo360-bulk-downloader).
-The code automated bulk download but could only be used by copying and pasting code in web console
+The original code had to be pasted into the JS console in a browser.
+To make it easier to use, I converted it into a Chrome extension

 ## Modifications
 1. For easy usage, made a chrome extension using Javascript.